kubernetes-sigs/kind/site/content/docs/user/configuration.md

 - role: worker
 {{< /codeFromInline >}}

 You can also set a specific Kubernetes version by setting the `node`'s container image.
 You can find available image tags on the [releases page](https://github.com/kubernetes-sigs/kind/releases).
-Please use the `sha256` shasum for your desired kubernetes version, as seen in this example:
+Please include the `@sha256:` [image digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier) from the image in the release notes, as seen in this example:

 {{< codeFromInline lang="yaml" >}}
 kind: Cluster